xitrum-framework/xitrum-doc/guide/restful.rst

   }

 The same for POST, PUT, PATCH, DELETE, and OPTIONS.
+HEAD is automatically handled by Xitrum as GET.

 For HTTP clients that do not support PUT and DELETE (like normal browsers), to simulate PUT and DELETE, send a POST with _method=put or _method=delete in the